DoviniJ/GxEprsDummy/README.md

 * FID
 * IID
 * standardized covariate
-* square of the standardized covariate
+* square of the standardized covariate (Note: This column is required to address model misspecification, if present.
+See reference for details.)
 * 14 confounders of the discovery sample

 ```